Pastor (footballer)

-David Samuel Custódio Lima (born 20 February 2000), known as Pastor, is a Brazilian professional footballer who plays as a right-back for Farense.
+David Samuel Custódio Lima (born 20 February 2000), known as Pastor, is a Brazilian professional footballer who plays as a right-back for Bulgarian First League club CSKA Sofia.

-Professional career
+Career

 Pastor is a youth product of Elosport and Londrina, and began his senior career with them in the Campeonato Brasileiro Série C in January 2020.
 He moved to Ferroviária for the following season in the Campeonato Brasileiro Série D on 18 September 2020.
 On 1 July 2021, he joined Leixões on loan in the Liga Portugal 2.
 After 28 appearances with Leixões, he joined Portimonense on loan on 1 July 2022, in preparation for the 2022-23 season.
+On 22 July 2025 he signed for CSKA Sofia.